shadowfish07/shadowfish07/README.md

 <p align=center> Hi there 👋 </p>

 <div align=center>
-  I am a frontend developer from China, currently working at ByteDance, the parent company of Tiktok and Lark.
+  I am a frontend developer from China, currently working at ByteDance.
-  I am focusing on building the world's best aPaaS (Application Platform as a Service) solution.
+  I work on the Builder team for Feishu aPaaS.
 </div>